 '''

 #cloud-config

+1

 2

+#

 This is an example file to configure an instance's trusted CA certificates

+3

 system-wide for SSL/TLS trust establishment when the instance boots for the

+4

 first time.

+5

+6

 Make sure that this file is valid yaml before starting instances.

+7

 It should be passed as user-data when starting the instance.

-ca-certs:
+8

+9

+ca_certs:

 10

-If present and set to True, the 'remove-defaults' parameter will remove
+If present and set to True, the 'remove_defaults' parameter will remove

 11

 all the default trusted CA certificates that are normally shipped with

 12

+Ubuntu.

 13

-Ubuntu.

 This is mainly for paranoid admins - most users will not need this

 14

 functionality.

 15

-remove-defaults: true
+remove_defaults: true

 16

 17

 If present, the 'trusted' parameter should contain a certificate (or list

+18

 of certificates) to add to the system as trusted CA certificates.

+19

 Pay close attention to the YAML multiline list syntax.
 The example shown

 20

 here is for a list of multiline certificates.

 21

 trusted:

 22

-- 1
+- |

 23

 ----BEGIN CERTIFICATE----

 24

 YOUR-ORGS-TRUSTED-CA-CERT-HERE

+25

+---END CERTIFICATE--

 26

 - |

 27

 28

 YOUR-ORGS-TRUSTED-CA-CERT-HERE

 29

+----END CERTIFICATE-----

+30

 '''